joereynolds/reap-get/README.md

 #Reapfiles

-A reapfile is a way of automating the installing of multiple plugins. read more about reapfiles [here](docs/reapfile.md)
+A reapfile is a way of automating the installation of multiple plugins. read more about reapfiles [here](docs/reapfile.md)

 #Web